IOC move on election rules puts up legal hurdles to Coe running for top Olympic job

 The charter “makes no exceptions for the president, who is an IOC member under the same conditions as all the other members,” stated ethics commission chairman Ban Ki Moon, the former United Nations secretary general, who signed the Sept.
 9 letter.

+Those voters cannot publicly endorse their pick, according to guidelines published last month by the IOC, which plans to publish the candidate list on Monday.

+The IOC top job ideally calls for deep knowledge of managing sports, understanding athletes’ needs and nimble skills in global politics.
+The president oversees an organization that earns billions of dollars in revenue from broadcasting and sponsor deals for the Olympic Games and employs hundreds of staff in Lausanne, Switzerland.

-Coe is widely considered a most qualified candidate to next lead the IOC.
+Coe is widely considered a most qualified candidate.
 A two-time Olympic champion in the 1,500-meters, he was later an elected lawmaker in Britain, led the 2012 London Olympics organizing committee and has presided at World Athletics for nine years.

 The legal hurdles are stacking up just days before the IOC-set deadline for candidates to send a letter of intent to Bach, who will leave as president next year after reaching his 12-year term limit.